-We acknowledge funding from King Abdullah University of Science and Technology (KAUST) under award 2020 $-$ CRG8 $-$ 4048.
-A.M was supported by the Excellence Initiative of Aix-Marseille University - A*MIdex, a French "Investissements d'Avenir program".
-In addition, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) $-$ Grant No. TRR 173/2 $-$ 268565370 Spin+X (projects A01, BO2 and A11).
-A.R, B.B, L.L.D and M.K acknowledge funding from the European Union’s Framework Programme for Research and Innovation Horizon 2020 (2014 $-$ 2020) under the Marie Skłodowska-Curie Grant Agreement No. 860060 (ITN MagnEFi).
-Y.M., J.S., W.F., and Y.Y. acknowledge the funding under the Joint Sino-German Research Projects (Chinese Grant No. 12061131002 and German Grant No. 1731/10-1) and the Sino-German Mobility Programme (Grant No. M-0142).
-R.Y.D. and L.L-D. acknowledge funding from Spanish "Ministerio de Ciencia e Innovacion" under project PID2020-117024GD-C41.
-T.G.S., F.R.L., D.G. and Y.M. gratefully acknowledge the J\"ulich Supercomputing Centre for providing computational resources under project jiff40.
-T.H and H.A acknowledge funding from the Japan Society for the Promotion of Science (KAKENHI Grant Nos.
+We acknowledge funding from King Abdullah University of Science and Technology (KAUST) under award 2020-CRG8-4048 and 2024-CRG12- 6480.
+A.M. was supported by the Excellence Initiative of Aix-Marseille University -A*MIdex, a French “Investissements d’Avenir program”.
+In addition, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) $-$ Grant No. TRR 173/2 $-$ 268565370 Spin+X (projects A01, B02 and A11) and the European Union’s Framework Programme for Research and Innovation Horizon Europe under grant number 101226840 (ORBIS) and grant number 101129641 (OBELIX)) are acknowledged.
+A.R., B.B., L.L.D., G.J. and M.K. acknowledge funding from the European Union’s Framework Programme for Research and Innovation Horizon 2020 (2014$-$2020) under the Marie Skłodowska-Curie Grant Agreement No. 860060 (ITN MagnEFi).
+Y.M., J.S., W.F., and Y.Y. acknowledge funding under the National Natural Science Foundation of China (Grant No.W2511003), the Joint Sino-German Research Projects (Chinese GrantNo.
+12061131002 and German Grant No. 1731/10-1), and the Sino-German Mobility Programme (Grant No. M-0142).
+A.B. thanks the Alexander Von Humboldt Foundation for the postdoctoral fellowship.
+R.Y.D. and L.L.-D. acknowledge support form project PID 2023- 150853NB-C31 funded by MICIU/AEI /10.13039/501100011033 and by FEDER, UE.
+T.G.S., F.R.L., D.G. and Y.M. acknowledge the Jülich Supercomputing Centre for providing computational resources under project jiff40.
+T.H. and H.A. acknowledge funding from the Japan Society for the Promotion of Science (KAKENHI Grant Nos.
 20H02602 and 19K15445).